 Step 1 – Cleaning

 To clean your saddle, simply wipe it with a damp, soapy cloth.
 Glycerine soap is perfect for this.
 If you have basketweave stamping or intricate tooling you can use a soft tooth or nail brush to clean these areas.
 Be careful not to scrub too hard as you don’t want to damage the stamping/tooling.
+If you’ve purchased one of our saddle care kits, the soft brush included is perfect for this.

 Step 2 – Nourishment